Nobel Peace Prize Winner Faces Protests After Activist's Late-Night Standoff

 Less than two weeks after Abiy Ahmed won the Nobel Peace Prize and earned plaudits across the world, the Ethiopian prime minister has found himself embroiled in an escalating standoff with a prominent activist back at home.

-Hundreds of Jawar Mohammed's supporters gathered Wednesday outside his house in Addis Ababa after the media mogul and advocate for the Oromo ethnic group claimed he was targeted by a conspiracy involving government agents.
+Hundreds of Jawar Mohammed's supporters gathered Wednesday outside Mohammed's house in Addis Ababa after the media mogul and advocate for the Oromo ethnic group claimed he was targeted by a conspiracy involving government agents.

 "It appears the plan was to move my protection away while I was asleep," Jawar told NPR over the phone on Wednesday.
 He said a group of police officers showed up at his house after midnight and sought to dismiss his security detail without offering a replacement or alerting Jawar.